Hosting a roundtable: FAQs

-- Let Becca know what's your topic, date/time and send us your questions.
-This is the format the event will be presented to everyone.
-Send us a short paragraph on the topic and the questions you'd like to include.
-DM Becca on Slack or email firstname.lastname@example.org.
-Check some previous roundtables for inspiration.
-Also, let us know if you'd like to stick to the regular format or do you have something else in mind!
+- Let Becca know what's your topic, date/time, preferred format, and send us your questions.
+This is the format of the event that will be presented to everyone.
+DM Becca on Slack or email email@example.com to get a link to the submission form.
+Check out some previous roundtables for inspiration.
+Also, let us know if you'd like to stick to the regular format or if you have something else in mind.

 - We will set up your event on Luma and send you the link for any changes / your final approval.
 We will be adding you as a co-host to the event so you can see the data, registrations and feedback in real-time if you're interested.
 NB: Luma is like Eventbrite, just better for our use case. 😉